Upcoming Events

 Application process:

-1. Apply online for a Letter of Eligibility (LOE) from NICA by 21 May 2024
+1. Apply for a Letter of Eligibility (LOE) from NICA

 UTAP application must be submitted within 6 months after course completion via the NTUC UPortal.
 T&Cs can be found here.